 6.1 Actions to address risks and opportunities

-Organisations are required to think about the internal and external issues they face and the relevant requirements of their interested parties and how this may impact on their quality management system.
-The organisation must then determine the risks and opportunities that need to be addressed.
-This is in order to provide confidence that the quality management system can achieve its intended outcomes and to achieve continual improvement.
+Organisations are required to consider their context when planning for their quality management systems.
+This means thinking about the internal and external issues they face and the relevant requirements of their interested parties and how this may impact on their quality management system.
+The organisation must then determine the risks and opportunities that need to be addressed within this context.
+This is in order to provide assurance that the quality management system can achieve its intended outcomes and to achieve continual improvement.

 Once the organisation has identified the risks and opportunities it faces, it must then determine how it wishes to address these; however the organisation may take an informed decision to keep the risk, in effect taking no action beyond identifying and evaluating the risk or opportunity.